idvorkin/idvorkin.github.io/_d/time-off-2024-02.md

 ## Top Learnings

-_This is less new learnings, and more refcounts to existing knowledge_
+_This is less new learnings, and more recounts to existing knowledge_

 - It really is easier to divide and conquer the family
 - Going to Vancouver when [Toni](/tesla) is driving is trivial
-- The messed up spoon story with Amelia :(
+- The messed-up spoon story with Amelia :(
 - Tori and Amelia prefer a plan in advance (this isn't much of a learning)
-- I've gotten way better at travel thanks to all my MPK trips (I used to fret about packing for days, now i just have everything in my travel bag, and the car is packed with stuff)
+- I've gotten way better at travel thanks to all my MPK trips (I used to fret about packing for days, now I just have everything in my travel bag, and the car is packed with stuff)
-- Have all the stuff I want pre-loaded ( like balloon gear)
+- Have all the stuff I want pre-loaded (like balloon gear)
 - My discipline:
-  - I don't think of my self as being disicplined, but then people tell me you're crazy, ypou're super disciplined
+  - I don't think of myself as being disciplined, but then people tell me you're crazy, you're super disciplined
     - I wake up at 4:30 and gym
-    - I gym like 6 days a week for 1-2 horus
+    - I gym like 6 days a week for 1-2 hours
     - I meditate
-    - I write a tonne
+    - I write a ton
-    - I went years losing 5 lbs a motnh
+    - I went years losing 5 lbs a month
-  - I think what it is is I"m hyper disciplined, but ...
+  - I think what it is is I'm hyper-disciplined, but ...
-    - I'm not realistic on how mcuh I can do, so 20 habits i want, can only do 5, so some are always rotatin gin and out, not congruent with my deliberate desires
+    - I'm not realistic on how much I can do, so 20 habits I want, can only do 5, so some are always rotating in and out, not congruent with my deliberate desires
-    - I get mentla blocks, like can't cash checks on the fridge For years
+    - I get mental blocks, like can't cash checks on the fridge For years
-    - Can't refill hottub so haven' tused it (which I love) for a year.
+    - Can't refill hot tub so haven't used it (which I love) for a year.

 ## Relationships